Dazzler (Marvel Comics): Powers and abilities

 She generally directs lasers from a single finger when she requires precision.
 She most often uses her hands for directing her light effects, but she could also use other parts of her body.
 Since studying with the X-Men, she has become adept at directing her blinding strobe light blast from her eyes.
 The most powerful manifestation of her laser abilities is a concentrated stream of solid photons she usually fires from her index finger but can emit from her entire body.
 The beam is extremely powerful and as a consequence uses a great deal of her energy reserves.
 She has also demonstrated the ability to stretch the electromagnetic spectrum to produce devastating microwave energy.
 She has since learned how to produce these blasts without draining herself, while still providing them with considerable power.

 Since the events of Dazzler: The Movie, Alison's body can store sound energy for future discharge as light.
 Thanks to Professor X, Dazzler's costume contains devices that enable her to store sonic energy more efficiently and to gauge and focus the light she generates with greater skill.
 She has also demonstrated on at least one occasion the ability to expel the stored sound into a devastating wave of sonic energy, that once destroyed her foe Silence.
 Dazzler is immune to the injurious effects of her light transducing abilities.
 Her ability to transduce sound also protects her from being deafened by loud sounds; In Dazzler vol. 2 #1, it was indicated that her ears are highly developed allowing her to detect sounds on frequencies that others cannot register.
 In X-Treme X-Men vol. 2 #4, she demonstrates the ability to use sound waves for echolocation before absorbing them for energy.
 Dazzler has also been shown to be immune to the powers of her half-sister Mortis, which ordinarily kills living subjects instantly.
 With considerable strain, Dazzler is capable of generating ultraviolet light in omnidirectional waves of such intensity that it will melt large metal structures.

-Dazzler is a highly skilled athlete and hand-to-hand combatant thanks to her training with the X-Men and Gladiators, able to defeat over a dozen human combatants at once while purposely avoiding use of her mutant abilities.
-In addition, she is a talented singer, actress, and dancer.
-Dazzler is also a highly accomplished roller skater and can move at high speed; she is skilled enough to use her roller skates as weapons to strike an opponent's solar plexus in a flying kick.
+Dazzler is a skilled athlete and hand-to-hand combatant thanks to her training with the X-Men and Gladiators, and is able to defeat over a dozen human combatants at once while purposely avoiding use of her mutant abilities.
+In addition, she is a good singer, actress, and dancer.
+Dazzler is also an accomplished roller skater and can move at high speed; she is skilled enough to use her roller skates as weapons to strike an opponent's solar plexus in a flying kick.
 Dazzler occasionally wears a pair of roller skates which magnetically adhere to her boots.